cwebbtw/mewbase/docs/commandrest.md

 This will be the name of the endpoint exposed by the `RestAdapter`.

-In this case, it'll be `/buy`turning
+In this case, it'll be "buy"

 ## The command handler

-This is a function responsible for building an event that will be sent to the Event Sink.
+This is a function responsible for building the event to be sent to the Event Sink.

 The actual HTTP request made to the REST service will be a `POST` of `Content-Type` `application/json`.<br/>
 Mewbase's `RestServiceAdapter` will translate this into a [BSON object](http://bsonspec.org/).